This site requires a more recent version of Adobe Flash Player to function properly.

 JPMorgan is a market leader in nearly every financial service, which includes retail banking, commercial banking, investment banking and even custody banking.
 This diversified business model allows the bank to provide its customers - individual and institutional - a wider range of services.
 Moreover, the business model also brings in significant cross-selling opportunities that are not readily available to its competitors.

-The Sales and Trading division of JPMorgan, historically has had strong operating margins compared to other divisions in the firm.
+JPMorgan's investment banking division - and the Sales & Trading unit in particular - has historically had strong operating margins compared to other divisions in the firm.

 The past couple years have been tough for the global economy, particularly the banking sector.
 Even as the world economy recovers, economists have predicted that the pace of recovery will be modest.
 At a time when many other competitors such as Citigroup and Bank of America were haunted with the possibly of a collapse, JPMorgan performed much better than the rest because of its relatively conservative stance in home loan originations and other products.
-In fact JPMorgan never faced a quarterly loss during the downturn.
-Overall the banking sector still faces headwinds due to high levels of unemployment which are leading to banks increasing their cash reserves and tightening lending standards.
+In fact, JPMorgan never faced a quarterly loss during the downturn.

 Regulatory reforms expected to pressurize revenue growth going forward

 Increased regulation on the financial industry is expected to reduce the top line for most financial institutions.
 In the past, decreased regulation led to greater risk-taking for many parts of the businesses, which drove earnings growth.Regulation is expected to affect the banking industry in several ways:

 - Banks will be required to hold additional amounts of capital which will slow lending growth